Criminal Law FAQ

 How likely is it my case will go to trial?

-What kinds of crimes go to trial?
+What kinds of criminal cases go to trial?

 What’s the difference between a felony and a misdemeanor?